-Office Hours: Tues, Wed, and Thurs 10:00-11:00 am (and by appointment) in Derby 1056
+Office Hours: Tues, Wed, and Thurs 11:00 am - 12 noon (and by appointment) in Derby 1056

 This course covers the large body of knowledge that is called urban geography.
 The course topics are organized around two books: Cities & Economic Change, edited by Paddison and Hutton (Sage, 2015) and Cities & Social Change, edited by Paddison and McCann (Sage, 2014).
 The two books jointly provide a framework for the course and for urban geography generally, including the terminology or jargon common to urbanists and geographers.
-A third resource for the course (not required, but recommended) is Atlas of Cities, edited by Knox (Princeton University Press, 2014).
-All three books are on closed reserve at Thompson Library.
-Assigned chapters are noted in the course schedule at the end of the syllabus as P&H (Paddison and Hutton,
+Both books are on closed reserve at Thompson Library.

-Cities & Economic Change), P&McC (Paddison and McCann, Cities & Social Change, and (for suggested sections from the Atlas of Cities, Atlas.
+Assigned chapters are noted in the course schedule at the end of the syllabus as P&H (Paddison and Hutton, Cities & Economic Change) and P&McC (Paddison and McCann, Cities & Social Change.